 String fishing line through the little holes you’ve poked in your medallions, cutting them to varying lengths, and tie them on the mobile.
 It might be best to leave them a little long so you can test out what order you like them best in and at what lengths.
 Once you’ve found an arrangement you like, secure on to the mobile and find a place to hang!

-While alive-and-thriving is our favorite form for flowers, we’ve got to admit we have a weak spot for adorable DIY dried flower art projects like this one – and we hope you do, too!
-If you can’t get enough of upcycling your “aged” Bouqs and want more ideas for what to do with dried flowers, get ready to work out your creative side with some of our other dried flower art guides.
+While we love alive-and-thriving flowers, we’ve got to admit we have a weak spot for adorable DIY dried flower art projects like this one – and we hope you do, too!
+If you can’t get enough of upcycling your “aged” Bouqs and want more ideas for what to do with dried flowers, work out your creative side with our dried flower DIY guides.
 What better way to make the environment happy and extend the life of your Bouq?Shop All